Donate

 Washington New York U.S. Virgin Islands Puerto Rico Guam Commonwealth of the Northern Mariana Islands American Samoa New Hampshire Vermont Virginia Pennsylvania New York Maine West Virginia Ohio Kentucky Indiana Michigan Illinois Wisconsin North Carolina South Carolina Tennessee Georgia Florida Mississippi Missouri Arkansas Louisiana Iowa Minnesota Oklahoma Kansas Nebraska South Dakota North Dakota Texas 33 Colorado Wyoming Montana Idaho Arizona Utah Nevada Oregon California Hawaii Alaska Massachusetts Rhode Island Connecticut New Jersey Delaware Maryland Washington D.C.
 New Hampshire Vermont

-• State requires or allows curbside voting for voters with disabilities (27 states + D.C.)
+• State explicitly allows curbside voting for voters with disabilities (27 states + D.C.)

-• State does not allow curbside voting for voters with disabilities or no applicable law (23 states)
+• State has no applicable law (23 states)

 Breakdown by Population